 Unrestricted Net Position (Deficit) - represent all other unrestricted liquid assets that do not meet the definition of "restricted net position" or "net invested in capital assets".

-Unrestricted deficit results mainly from the recording of the compensation absences liability and litigation liability for which future appropriations will pay the liability.
-The amount of deficit net position is \$35,219.
+Unrestricted deficit results mainly from the recording of the compensation absences liability, and the net pension and OPEB liabilities and other items for which future appropriations will pay the liability.
+The amount of deficit net position is \$264,790.